sait-wbdv/fall-2021/src/courses/cpnt260/day08.md

 ### Notes

 ---
-## Activity: Create a simple and accessible signup form
+## Activity: Create an Accessible Form
 - It must use labels
 - It must use the form tag
 - It must use fieldset and legend appropriately